kamil-kw/project-management-system/README.md

 The inspiration for this project was my site learning process of becoming a certified SCRUM master.
 As a SCRUM Master, one of the most needed items is to have an area to collect and monitor workload, progress, roadblocks.

+Project is built with concept of being a product like tool capable to adjust according to the customer needs.

 <a name="tableOfContents"></a>